staubina/edx-documentation/en_us/shared/course_components/create_problem.rst

 The Advanced Editor
 ===================

-The advanced editor opens a problem in XML.
-Templates for problems such as such as drag and drop and math expression input open directly in the advanced editor.
+The advanced editor shows the OLX markup for a problem.
+Templates for some problem types, such as math expression input, open directly in the advanced editor.

 The following image shows the multiple choice problem above in the advanced editor instead of the simple editor.